 Alternative to Meds Center Can Help

 We have been helping our clients for many years to deal with the intricacies of tapering from antipsychotic medications safely, as well as offering alternative treatments for schizophrenia, depression, insomnia, anxiety, or other symptoms.
 There is much to learn about psychosis and the drugs that are used to suppress symptoms.
-Our approach includes the use of lab testing for nutritional, genetic, and toxic sources for unwanted symptoms and actually address them in order to reduce or eliminate them without relying solely on prescription drugs.
+Our approach includes the use of lab testing for nutritional, genetic, and toxic bioaccumulation that may link to unwanted symptoms and actually address them in order to reduce or eliminate them without relying solely on prescription drugs.
 Ours is a safe and gentle approach, with many years of successful treatments for our clients.

 Please contact us for more information for you or your loved one on how our inpatient Abilify tapering program could provide the answers you have been looking for in your quest for the recovery of natural mental health.